-So this batch of tea was harvested in 2012, and only reached completion of its curing process in 2016.
+This batch of tea was harvested in 2012 and only reached completion of its curing process in 2016.
 This artisan has taken tea making to another level.
-These processing and curing methods are unique in that they are an integration of various traditional and modern tea making methods to produce a character of tea that is reminiscent of Muzha Tieguanyin from Northern Taiwan.
-It is not comparable however, given that the tea types used and even the processing methods are quite different.
+These processing and curing methods are unique in that they are an integration of traditional and modern tea making methods that produce a character of tea reminiscent of Muzha Tieguanyin from Northern Taiwan.
+It is not comparable however, given that the tea types used and the processing methods are quite different.
 It is simply the character and flavor notes that are experienced in brewing a pot of these tea leaves that bring a traditional Taiwanese Tieguanyin Oolong to mind.

 This month's batch of Aged Harbor Tea that is being shared with the Eco-Cha Tea Club comes from the most unique source of tea we've discovered to date.
 Located along the coast near the southernmost tip of the island, it stands alone both in its story and character.
 In the image above, Mr. and Mrs. Zhu proudly present their inherited family tradition that they have innovated upon to make a unique type of tea.

 Dana Ter, freelance writer and staff reporter for the Features section of the Taipei Times, recently approached Eco-Cha to be a subject of a piece she wrote on Taiwan's artisanal tea culture.
 We happily cooperated, and responded to her request to visit tea farms in the Taipei area by taking her to meet two tea farmers whom we've befriended in recent years.
 It turned out to be just what Dana was looking for — tea producers who represent the boutique artisan tea culture in Taiwan.